 Step 2: A bottle of Apple Cider Vinegar (ACV) with the Mother in it.

 Step 3: Any of the two anti-fungal/anti-inflammatory essential oils below:

-Peppermint oil: The anti-inflammatory and antiseptic properties in this oil soothes itchy scalp and brings dandruff to a very bare minimum and defends against head lice.
+Peppermint oil: The anti-inflammatory and antiseptic properties in this oil soothe itchy scalp and brings dandruff to a very bare minimum and defends against head lice.
 Peppermint oil causes a tingle-like and cold feeling on the scalp.
-This increases circulation on scalp and promotes hair growth!
+This increases circulation on the scalp and promotes hair growth!

-Peppermint oil causes a tingle-like and cold feeling on the scalp.
-This increases circulation on scalp and promotes hair growth!
+- Peppermint oil causes a tingle-like and cold feeling on the scalp.
+This increases circulation on the scalp and promotes hair growth!

 Tea tree oil: Tea tree oil has anti-fungal and antimicrobial properties, which makes it effective for treating dandruff, itchiness, and flaky scalp.
 If you do not like the tingle feeling peppermint oil has, you may opt for Tea tree oil.

 - This oil not only moisturizes the scalp, but also controls excess oil production that prevent hair follicles from hair growth.

 Step 4: A Measuring Cup & ANY Distilled Water. i.e: Poland Spring.
 I highly recommend using distilled water but, if you do not have it readily available, click on this link to find out how to DIY distill water.
 If you are simply not in the mood, just use warm tap water.

 The Mixture that helps stop your faux locs from itching

 - In the spray bottle, mix 2 table spoons of Apple Cider Vinegar, 1 teaspoon of any of the two essential oils and ¼ cup of water